flenniken/statictea/docs/runFunction.rst

 - p1: dictionary to search
 - p2: variable (key name) to find
-- p3: default value returned when key is missing
+- p3: optional default value returned when key is missing

 Get List Item:

 - p1: list to use
 - p2: index of item in the list
-- p3: default value returned when index is too big
+- p3: optional default value returned when index is too big

 .. code::